Nathan-Andrews/boom/README.md

 		this is useful to run with `chat $(bang X)` to put X booms in chat boommeter THING
+		this function ranks THING on the boommeter! doommeter THING
-		this function ranks THING on the boommeter! boomavg [CMD]
+		this function ranks THING on the doommeter... boomavg [CMD]
 		this function prints your average rank and total booms for every command! if CMD arg present, function will only print avg for CMD